-UM Will Return to Face-to-Face Instruction for Fall 2020
+UM Returns to Face-to-Face Instruction for Fall 2020

-The University of Montana is excited to welcome students back to campus this fall for face-to-face instruction.
+The University of Montana is excited to hold a mix of face-to-face, remote and online instruction for fall semester 2020.
 We are working hard to provide the safest environment possible, and assure you that the health and well-being of our students, employees and community are top of mind for us as we prepare to be back on campus together.
 Find UM's Healthy Fall 2020 plan here.

 The last day of the semester and the conclusion of finals week will be Wednesday, Nov.
 25, eliminating the need for students, faculty and staff to travel between the Thanksgiving holiday and the conclusion of the semester.